bayush11/Caltech_SURF_2023/README.md

 # frame_extractor.py

-I will brefily go over the frame_extractor.py file and discuss what is the point of this file.
+I will briefly go over the frame_extractor.py file and discuss what is the point of this file.

-This file is used to take in a given video and to convert it to a time-series of images.
+This file is used to take in a given video and to convert it to a time series of images.
 The factor that you can change is the nth frame you would like to pick up.

 ```bash
 counter = 10 #captures every nth image